Manaslu Circuit Trek Permit with Cost (Updated 2026)

 Licensed Guide – Non-Negotiable

-Solo trekking is prohibited by law in the Manaslu restricted area.
-Every trekker must be accompanied by a government-licensed guide from a registered Nepalese agency at all times.
+Solo trekking is now permitted by law in the Manaslu restricted area.
+But every trekker must be accompanied by a government-licensed guide from a registered Nepalese agency at all times.
 This rule exists because the terrain is remote, communication infrastructure is limited, and the high-altitude environment demands professional oversight.

 Our guides hold government-issued guide licences, carry current first aid certifications, and have extensive experience specifically on the Manaslu Circuit.